danlentz/printv/README.md

-commands, it is very important that as a result of expansion the symbol designated by `RESULT-SYM` is set to a multiple-value-list of the evaluation of the original form transformed by the function designated by `VALUES-TRANS-FN`, and is returned as the result of expanding the `VALUES-PRINTER` sub-clause.
+commands, it is very important that as a result of expansion the symbol designated by `RESULT-SYM` is set to a multiple-value-list of the evaluation of the original form transformed by the function designated by `VALUES-TRANS-FN`, and is supplied as the argument to the `VALUES-PRINTER` function call.

 For example, the `EXPANDER` clause of a simple, evaluated form appears as follows.
-Note the first line which, if it evaluates to a non-nil value, designates the expansion form that follows to be the one applicable for the given form:
+Note the first line which, if it evaluates to a non-nil value, designates the expansion that follows to be the one applicable for the given form:

     ((or (consp form) (and (symbolp form) (not (keywordp form))))